 The EFF collects on-going information about net neutrality proceedings. - Opens in a new window Currently there are no net neutrality regulations in the U.S.A.:

 2017 - The FCC votes to repeal Net Neutrality regulations.
-The government will no longer regulate high-speed internet1
+The government will no longer regulate high-speed internet1and individual States cannot override the ruling of the FCC in local legislation.

 2017 - The FCC votes to exempt small ISPs (250,000 or fewer subscribers) from the net neutrality rules, citing the compliance procedures are too onerous and expensive for small companies.2